fsackur/leigh-delamere/opnsense/build_notes.md

 Local service name resolution is done by creating static leases.

-## To do

-VPN.
-I had planned to use tailscale, but OPNsense supports OpenVPN, which reduces moving parts.

 ## Manual steps

 1. Create non-root user in the GUI.
 Ensure you set the login shell and paste your public key under `authorized_keys`.